Arsenal Club History

 Under Akers, the Gunners collected a stunning 33 major trophies - including a domestic and European quadruple in 2007.
 His total haul included a UEFA Women’s Cup, three domestic trebles, 12 Premier League titles, 10 FA Cups and 10 League Cups.
 It was a remarkable set of achievements that cemented Arsenal Ladies as the foremost women’s football club in this country.

 In 2014, former player and development manager Clare Wheatley was offered the General Manager's role after 18 years at the club.
-Clare oversees a staff of nine, who all work solely to develop and co-ordinate the club’s female side.
+Clare oversees a staff of 10, who all work solely to develop and co-ordinate the club’s female side.

 Arsenal’s most decorated year was 2006/07 season when they secured the historic quadruple to mark their 20th anniversary.
 The Ladies became the first British team to win the UEFA Women’s Cup, beating Swedish side Umea 1-0 over a two-legged final.